elixir-lang/elixir/docs/4_protocols_and_records.md

       def blank?(dict), do: RedBlack.empty?(dict)
     end

 In the example above, we have implemented `blank?` for the custom dictionary that simply delegates to `RedBlack.empty?`.
-Since records are simply tuples, the default implementation for records can be given in the tuple implementation.
+Finally, since records are simply tuples, the default implementation for records can be given in the tuple implementation.

 ### 4.2.3 Built-in protocols

 Elixir ships with three built-in protocols, they are:

 * Enum::Iterator - specifies an iteration contract for any data structure
-* String::Inspect - specifies how to represent and convert data structures to strings
+* String::Chars - specifies how to convert a data structure with characters to binary
-* List::Chars - specifies how to convert data structures to lists
+* List::Chars - specifies how to convert a data structures with characters to lists
+* String::Inspect - specifies how to convert any data structure to a string for inspection

 You can check the source code of those files for more information about how the protocol is used and how to implement your own.
 With this, we have finally finished this section which has described `defrecord`, `defprotocol` and `defimpl`.
 Next, we are going to discuss macros with `defmacro`!